 If you’ve noticed your cat acting differently or have seen any of the symptoms above, you may suspect that your cat has fleas.
 Here are some tips and tricks for telling if you have a flea problem on your hands.

 1. Examine their fur - The first thing you should do is examine their fur and skin.
 If you have a long-haired cat, this will be a bit more difficult because fleas like to bury themselves deep in the fur right next to the skin.
-To properly examine your cat’s skin and fur, flip them over on their back and look at the areas we mentioned above, the armpits and groin area.
+Combing their dorsal back and near the tail base looking for evidence of flea dirt is probably the most effective way to check for fleas.
+You can also flip them over on their back and look at the areas we mentioned above, the armpits and groin area.
 These areas stay warm and a bit moist, which is a flea’s paradise.
 Look for any black specks or skin irritation potentially caused by a flea bite.

 2. Use a flea comb - Flea combs are combs specifically designed to identify and help groom out fleas from a cat’s coat.
 They have super fine teeth that get in between the fur to collect fleas, flea dirt, and flea eggs.
 When using a flea comb, make sure to brush slowly and methodically and get as close to the skin as possible.
 Keep a bowl with water and dish soap next to you so you can wash the comb as you get fleas and flea dirt out of your cat’s fur.